News desert

 A news desert is a community that is no longer covered by daily or nondaily newspapers.
 The term emerged in the United States after hundreds of daily and weekly newspapers were closed in the 2000s and the 2010s.
 According to a study in 2018 by the UNC School of Media and Journalism, more than 1,300 communities in the U.S. are considered news deserts.
-Other communities, while not technically a news desert, may be covered by a ghost newspaper, a publication that has become a shadow of its former self.
+Other communities, while not technically news deserts, may be covered by a ghost newspaper, a publication that has become a shadow of its former self.

 In 2024, the Medill School of Journalism at Northwestern University released a report that found that 1,561 counties in the United States had only one local news organization (e.g. print newspaper, news website, public broadcaster, or ethnic media outlet) while 206 counties had none, that 55 million Americans lived in news desert counties, and that news desert counties had smaller populations, were less densely populated, had lower median household incomes, lower rates of educational attainment, a higher median population age, and higher poverty rates.